leoiii12/my-vscode-hybris-tools/README.md

 ### Beta

-1. Autocomplete hybris types
+1. Autocompletion for hybris types
-2. Autocomplete hybris attributes
+2. Autocompletion for hybris type attributes
 3. fsql Formatter
+4. Definition of a hybris type

 ## Requirements